Discovery Early Career Researcher Awards (DECRA)

 6. Eligibility Exemption Request

 If applicable, complete the Eligibility Exemption Request form.
-This is a spreadsheet that details career interruptions for applicants whose PhD was awarded prior to the DE24 eligible PhD award date of 1 March 2018.
+This is a spreadsheet that details career interruptions for applicants whose PhD was awarded prior to the DE25 eligible PhD award date of 1 March 2019.
 The form is available here.

-Submit application to RIC (ric-arcdecra@unimelb.edu.au) within the RIC internal submission period - 11-15 November 2022.
+Submit application to RIC (ric-arcdecra@unimelb.edu.au) within the RIC internal submission period Monday 6 to Wedneday 8 November 2023.
 Include the following:

 • An electronic copy of the complete review ready draft application downloaded as a PDF from RMS.

-• Applicants from Architecture, Building and Planning, Arts, Law and Medicine, Dentistry and Health Sciences please send your Statement by the Administering Organisation in a word document (using the template letterhead provided below).
+• Applicants from Architecture, Building and Planning; Arts; Law; Education; and Medicine, Dentistry and Health Sciences please send your Administering Organisation Letter of Support in a Word document (using the template letterhead provided below).
 Email this along with your application to ric-arcdecra@unimelb.edu.au.
 Applicants from all other faculties will have their statements reviewed by their faculties - see here for details.

 Part A - Administrative Summary